Katidian/election_analysis/README.md

 ![Screenshot of script output printed to the terminal](terminal_output.png)

 ## Election Audit Summary
-The script used to conduct this election audit used the following resources:
+[Here is the script used to conduct this election audit](analysis/PyPollChallenge.py).
+It used the following resources:
 - Data source: election_results.csv
 - Software: Python 3.10.5, Visual Studio Code 1.70.2